reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

-# Lab 03: Cloud-Scale-Analytics-with-Microsoft-Fabric
+# Lab 03: Analyze data with Apache Spark SDP -Fabric

 ## Lab Overview

 The primary objective of the lab is to analyze data using Apache Spark within the Microsoft Fabric environment.
 The tasks include creating a notebook, loading data into a Spark DataFrame, exploring the data, transforming it, and visualizing insights.

 ## Lab Objectives

-Exercise 1 :Analyze data with Apache Spark SDP -Fabric.<br>
 Task 1 : Create a notebook.<br>
 Task 2 : Load data into a dataframe.<br>
 Task 3 : Explore data in a dataframe.<br>